Climate change deal must aim to help women - UN

 * Report calls for investment in status and impact of women

 By Kate Kelland

-LONDON, Nov 18 (Reuters) - Women are most at risk from the damaging effects of climate change but are largely ignored in the debate about how to find solutions, the United Nations Population Fund (UNFPA) said on Wednesday.
+LONDON, Nov 18 (Reuters) - Women bear the brunt of drought, rising seas, melting glaciers and other effects of climate change but are mostly ignored in the debate over how to halt it, the United Nations Population Fund (UNFPA) said on Wednesday.

 In its 2009 state of the world population report, the agency said the world's poor are the most vulnerable to climate change and the majority of the 1.5 billion people living on $1.0 a day or less are women.

 "Poor women in poor countries are among the hardest hit by climate change, even though they contributed the least to it," said UNFPA executive director Thoraya Ahmed Obaid.